g4rd7xRise/JB-Remove/README.md

     </a>
 </p>

-<h1 align="center">🇺🇸 JetBrains Complete Removal Script</h1>
+<h1 align="center">🇺🇸 Script for Complete Removal of JetBrains Settings Unblocking! </h1>

-<p align="center">This script is designed for the complete removal of JetBrains software from your computer, including all associated plugins, projects, and files.</p>
+<p align="center">This script is designed to remove blocking from JetBrains; all plugins, projects and files are deleted.</p>

 <h2>Disclaimer</h2>
 <p><strong>Use of this script is at your own risk.</strong> The author is not responsible for any consequences that may arise from running this script, including but not limited to:</p>